 In my opinion, if you want to find meaning and become a tragic optimist whose life is based on meaning and fulfilment, I think Russ is the best person to help.

-He teaches you how to blow your own mind, so to speak, by naming your stories and becoming a better storyteller, by separating yourself from unhelpful thoughts, and by learning simple tricks and techniques to defusing those thoughts and find true acceptance.
+He teaches you how to blow your own mind, so to speak, by naming your stories and becoming a better storyteller, by separating yourself from unhelpful thoughts, and by learning simple tricks and techniques to defuse those thoughts and find true acceptance.

 By doing this, you can stop chasing happiness (which is the trap he describes) and transform your relationship with painful thoughts and feelings to lessen their impact and influence over your life.

-In turn, you create space for a rich and meaningful life, a sense of vitality and fulfilment that is satisfying and long lasting.
+In turn, you create space for a rich and meaningful life, a sense of vitality and fulfilment that is satisfying and long-lasting.

 Now I know that some people might rail at the thought of having to ‘accept’ things.